TomTheWebDev/sccrtp/README.md

 # sccrtp
-A landing page that uses google sheets api to collect user data.
+A landing page that uses google sheets api to collect form data.